an3ks/MatchDesk/README.md

 - Standings view for each league
 - Color theming
 - League standings table
+- Team detail screen

 ## 🔜 In Progress / To Do
-- Team detail screen
 - Caching mechanism
 - Onboarding screen and loaders
+- Hockey teams view

 ## ⚠️ Known Issues / Challenges
 - Color theme has to be reworked
-- Needs fallback logic when API returns no data

 ## 📸 Current UI